bioinfo-pf-curie/ATAC-seq/docs/output.md

 * `sample_ccurve.txt`
   * Preseq expected future yield file.

 ![MultiQC - Preseq library complexity plot](images/preseq_plot.png)

 ### Fingerprint

-[deepTools](https://deeptools.readthedocs.io/en/develop/content/list_of_tools.html) plotFingerprint is a useful QC for ChIP-seq data in order to see the relative enrichment of the IP samples with respect to the controls on a genome-wide basis.
-The results, however, are expected to look different for example when comparing narrow marks such as transcription factors and broader marks such as histone modifications (see [plotFingerprint docs](https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html)).
+[deepTools](https://deeptools.readthedocs.io/en/develop/content/list_of_tools.html) plotFingerprint is a useful QC in order to see the relative enrichment of the samples on a genome-wide basis.
+Experiments which are further apart from the diagonal usually show the best enrichment in peaks, and the best signal-to-noise ratio.

 ![MultiQC - deepTools plotFingerprint plot](images/deeptools_fingerprint_plot.png)